About this listing

 VERY Private, as it is at the end of a short private road.

 River access right from the house.
-You can literally throw a rock into the water from the deck.
+You can literally throw a rock into the river from the deck.

 Sleeps 8 in private rooms.